leszekmyrkwa/3SC-test/README.md

 My biggest challange was to make the pagination working also with the Favourites that user can add but after checking other people solution how to create something simillar I've managed to do this.

-If I had more time I'll try to complete it fully as I didn't manage to give the functionality to see the details about Pokemon and to Compare them as I've never done this before and I'll take a lot of time to complete but I'm still happy with what I've completed.
+If I had more time I'll try to complete it fully as I didn't manage to give the functionality to fillter by generations and see the details about Pokemon and to Compare them as I've never done this before and I'll take a lot of time to complete but I'm still happy with what I've completed.